Zamia furfuracea: Toxicity

 All parts of the plant contain Cycasin and an unknown nervous system toxin which are poisonous to animals, including humans.
 The seeds are poisonous enough to kill small mammals such as dogs and cats, and cause liver and kidney failure, as well as eventual paralysis in humans.
 Dehydration sets in very quickly.
 No treatment for the poisoning is currently known.

 Reproduction

 This plant produces a rusty-brown cone in the center of the female plant.
-The egg-shaped female (seed-producing) cones and smaller male (pollen-producing) cone clusters are produced on separate plants.
+It's a dioecious species, meaning that the egg-shaped female (seed-producing) cones and smaller male (pollen-producing) cone clusters are produced on separate plants.
 Pollination is done by certain insects, namely the cycad weevil Rhopalotria mollis.

 Conservation

 Cardboard cycads can only be reproduced by the fleshy, brightly crimson-colored seeds produced by the female plants.
 The germination process is very slow and difficult to achieve in cultivation; as a result, many plants sold for horticultural use are illegally collected in the wild, leading to the species being classified as Endangered.